 Manage the wp-config file

-it into wp-config.
+Now that you have a ready database and an installation package, you have to connect them.
+Find the wp-config-sample file among the unzipped stuff, and rename it into wp-config.
 Open it for editing, add the the name of the database you chose,

 and enter your password.
 That’s quite easy, so it shouldn’t cause any trouble.